Top 13 Venture Capital Firms Investing in AgTech Startups

 • Industries of focus: Agriculture, AgTech, Biotechnology

-• Geographical presence: San Diego, California
+• Geographical presence: Based in San Diego, California

 • Founded: 2005